 It also means looking at different viewpoints/priorities of different stakeholders - and matching information to their goals and objectives - using the same dataset.
 A 200-page manual to a engineer becomes a 10-page set of instructions to a bureaucrat and a one-page decision-making criteria for a politician.

 Ultimately, it means taking advantage of the strengths and reducing the weaknesses of the involved stakeholders using targeted information.
 A businessman will look at the market and technology aspects of a problem, a community group may look at the lifestyle implications of the same problem, and a city mayor may look at its governance and management aspects - each focusing on their respective and relative strengths.

-Click on any of the title for the text to be displayed below it.
-Click it again to close.
 Comments and suggestions are welcome!
 Please email them to GDRC's coordinator at -